matthewkling/matthewkling.github.io/research.md

 <br>
 ![oaks](/assets/hills.jpg)

 I'm interested in the processes shaping the biogeography of plants at a macroecological scale.
 My research is motivated by the need for improved predictions of how climate change will reshape species distributions and biodiversity patterns.
-My current projects, a sample of which are listed below, involve synthesizing large datasets on species occurrences, plant functional traits, climate, wildfire, phylogenetics, and species endangerment to answer questions related to conservation biogeography.
+The projects I'm currently working on, a sample of which are listed below, involve synthesizing large datasets on species occurrences, plant functional traits, climate, wildfire, phylogenetics, and species endangerment to answer questions related to conservation biogeography.

 -------------------------------------------